 Generic Name: onabotulinumtoxina (ON-a-BOT-ue-LYE-num-TOX-in-AY)

 OnabotulinumtoxinA may spread from the injection site to other areas of the body, causing symptoms of a serious condition called botulism.
-These symptoms may occur hours to weeks after you receive onabotulinumtoxinA.
-Symptoms may include loss of strength; muscle weakness; double or blurred vision; drooping eyelids; hoarseness; change or loss of voice; loss of bladder control; or trouble speaking, breathing, or swallowing.
+These symptoms may occur hours to weeks after you receive OnabotulinumtoxinA.
+Symptoms may include loss of strength; muscle weakness; double or blurred vision; drooping eyelids; hoarseness; change in or loss of voice; loss of bladder control; or trouble speaking, breathing, or swallowing.
 The risk may be greater in children being treated for spasticity (muscle spasms), but these symptoms may also occur in adults.
-OnabotulinumtoxinA is not approved for use in children.
 Contact your doctor immediately if these symptoms occur.

 Severe and sometimes fatal breathing or swallowing problems have been reported.
 The risk may be greater in patients who already have breathing or swallowing problems.
 Tell your doctor if you have or are at risk of developing breathing or swallowing problems.

 OnabotulinumtoxinA is used for:

 Preventing headaches in certain patients with chronic migraines.
 It is used for reducing the severity of abnormal head position and neck pain associated with neck problems.
 It may be used to reduce armpit sweating that does not respond to treatment with other medicines.
 It may also be used to treat muscle stiffness in the elbow, wrist, or fingers.
 It may also be used to treat loss of bladder control in certain patients.
 It may also be used to treat certain types of eyelid muscle spasms, eye focusing problems, or other conditions as determined by your doctor.